 - 10% - 14.9%

 - 40% or greater

 Unlike countries like the United States that are founded on the basic principle of cultural differences and a mixing pot, if you will, India is home to people originally from the country -- as opposed to having a population comprised of immigrants who moved to the country from elsewhere later on in their lives.
 This detail is a huge contributing factor as to why India has been named the most racist country over the years.
 Approximately 43.6% of all Indian people who took the survey said that they would not be comfortable with neighbors who were of different cultures, ethnicities, or races than themselves.
-A heightened percentage of 64.3% of the participants from India also reported that they were either discriminated against or witnessed discrimination unfold in their home country.
+A high percentage of 64.3% of Indian participants also reported that they were either discriminated against or witnessed discrimination unfold in their home country.

 India is a country with a population with little diversity in terms of nationality.
-Most people identify as Indian, though their ethnicities can definitely differ depending upon the area of India in which they reside or were born.
-Either way, if you are not used to seeing or interacting with people of different races, then it might be a bit of a cultural shock to suddenly be asked to envision yourself being neighbors with someone of different nationality than yours.
+Most people identify as Indians, though their ethnicities can differ depending upon the area of India in which they reside or were born.
+Either way, if you are not used to seeing or interacting with people of different races, then it might be a bit of a cultural shock to suddenly be asked to envision yourself being neighbors with someone of a different nationality than yours.

 The demographic of Lebanon is primarily Arab people.
 Like India, Lebanon is a country comprised of people who share a similar ethnic background.
 The population is split nearly fifty-fifty between Christians and Muslims.
 About 40.5% of Lebanese people identify as Christian, roughly 54% following Muslim doctrine, and the other 5.5% believe in other religions.